ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Failure States

-The response MUST NOT be a success result when the user disapproves the accounts matching the requested chains to be exposed or the requested methods are not approved or the requested chains are not supported by the wallet or the requested methods are not supported.
+The response MUST NOT be a success result if any of the following conditions are met:
+- the user disapproves the accounts matching the requested chains to be exposed
+- requested methods are not approved
+- the requested chains are not supported by the wallet
+- the requested methods are not supported by the wallet
+- there is anything malformed about the request

 An example of an error response should match the following format: